Jira Integration Guide

 Revoking Access

-• OAuth: Go to your Atlassian account apps and revoke PlanningForge access
+• Go to your Atlassian account apps and revoke PlanningForge access

 Reconnecting

-• If your connection expires or fails, simply repeat the authentication process
+• If your connection expires or fails, simply repeat the OAuth authorization process

 • OAuth connections automatically refresh, but may need re-authorization occasionally